not-empty/ala-microframework-php/README.md

 Now you may configure on `.env` the `SEED_URL`and `SEED_PORT` environments. (if you want to run inside docker don't change at all).

 And run your seed with the domain name and the amount to records to generate.

 ```sh
 php artisan random:seed {domain_name} {number_of_records}
 ```

+Then use the list endpoint, or make a select in database to see the results.

 **Not Empty Foundation - Free codes, full minds**